Familiar failings leave Chelsea facing final-day Champions League showdown | Goal.com

 It was not to be, however, as Alex Oxlade-Chamberlain rounded off a rapid Liverpool counterattack to secure victory for the hosts on their special night.

-Chelsea's free-scoring, possession-hungry ways have been balanced out by their inability to defend crosses, set-piece and individual errors at the back throughout Lampard's first season in charge.
+Chelsea's free-scoring, possession-hungry ways have been balanced out by their inability to defend crosses, set-pieces and individual errors at the back throughout Lampard's first season in charge.

 It has led to a decent points total given the pre-season sale of Eden Hazard and their initial two-window transfer ban, but given that they have been in the top four for almost the entirety of the campaign, it would be disappointing to lose Champions League football just as the finish line is in sight.